irecsys/DeepCARSKit/README.md

 Please make sure to update tests as appropriate.

 We welcome collaborations and contributors to the DeepCARSKit.
 Your names will be listed here.

+## Sponsors
+The current project was supported by Google Cloud Platform.
+We are looking for more sponsors to support the development and distribution of this libraray.
+If you are interested in sponsorship, please let me know.

 ## License
 [MIT License](./LICENSE)